 It is well-known that black gospel music shares historical roots with pop music such as R & B, Jazz, Blues, Rock n Roll, etc. Yet among the black Christian community (across the Diaspora or 'black Atlantic' to use Paul Gilroy’s term), the phenomenon of musicians and singers crossing over from playing in the church to playing outside the church has a long and controversial history.
-This week I watched a YouTube interview where the drummer for a Grammy award-winning American gospel singer was compelled by the artist to leave the band because he had done some work for an equally successful R & B singer.
+This week I watched a YouTube interview where the artist compelled the drummer for a Grammy award-winning American gospel singer to leave the band because he had done some work for an equally successful R & B singer.

 Dorsey was open about his background in secular music:

 “This rhythm I had, I brought with me to gospel songs.
 I was a blues singer….
 I like the solid beat.
 I like the moaning, groaning tone.
 You know how they rock and shout in the church?
 I like it...
 Black music calls for movement!
 It calls for feeling.”

 The same is true of, the mother of gospel singing Mahalia Jackson.
 She was well known for not singing secular music.
 Yet she, too, was deeply influenced by the Blues.
 She said of Bessie Smith:

 "I remember when I used to listen to Bessie Smith sing 'I Hate to See That Evening Sun Go Down,' I'd fix my mouth and try to make tones come out just like hers."

 So what is it that has caused such consternation among the religious community?
 Could it be the sharp, learned divide between sacred and secular?
 Even though black Gospel is a mix of sacred and secular styles, there have historically been issues with performing music that doesn't explicitly mention God.

 But what is meant by the term secular?

 More in the next post...